 The Duke Division of Minimally Invasive Gynecology (MIGs) is a leader in treating patients with conditions such as uterine fibroids, endometriosis, pelvic pain, abnormal uterine bleeding, and ovarian cysts.

 The Division of Reproductive Endocrinology and Infertility (REI) provides the highest level of patient care, outstanding education, and advanced research in human reproduction.

 The Division of Reproductive Sciences Division focuses on the developmental origins on health and disease, in particular the role of epigenetics in development of gynecologic malignancies, and the impact of environmental exposures on childhood development.

-The Duke Urogynecology Division is a leader in research, education and patient care.
-Internationally-recognized urogynecology faculty provide expertise in female pelvic medicine and reconstructive surgery.
+The Duke Urogynecology and Reconstructive Pelvic Surgery Division is a leader in research, education and patient care.
+Internationally-recognized faculty provide expertise in urogynecology and reconstructive pelvic surgery.
 The division focuses on individualizing patient care and takes pride in educating our patients about their conditions and available treatment options.

 Duke Ob/Gyn's Division of Women's Community and Population Health is structured around a common mission: to improve the health of women in our communities, particularly the underinsured and underserved.